MousaviLaleh/UFOs/README.md

 The filters help user to have a faster and neat search into the table.
 <br/>

 ![02.png](static/images/02.png)
 <br/>

 ![03.png](static/images/03.png)
 <br/>

-## Results
-There is a description of how to perform a search, with images.
-(4 pt)

 ## Summary